tigrankhachikyan/flask-frontend-docker/README.md

 * Full Docker integration (Docker based)
 * Docker Swarm Mode deployment
 * Docker Compose integration and optimization for local development
-* Production ready Python web server using Nginx and uWSGI
-* Python Flask backend:
+* Strapi backend:
     * CORS already configured, to be used by the frontend.
+[TODO: check]
 * Vue frontend
     * Easily updated to be Angular or React.
     * Docker server based on Nginx (configured to play nicely with Vue-router)